ConProgramming/Novus/README.md

 # Novus
-Temporary desktop app for mesh networking project
+Temporary repo for desktop app for mesh networking project

 To start, clone into this repo and then run:
 `npm install`